 Glenella Road to The Ridge Road (now Glenella Road)

 An unsealed road existed over part of the route along with a fire trail.
-Vegetation clearing works were completed in 2013-14 and construction works commenced in 2016-17.
+Vegetation clearing works were completed in 2013-14 and construction works began in 2016-17.
 A two lane rural standard road with broad sealed shoulders has been built.
 Provision has been made to include an overtaking lane on the uphill section for westbound traffic.
 This will be instated once the connection is made to the Princes Highway.